Invariant Graph Representations for Continuous-Time Dynamic Graphs Under Distribution Shifts: Neural Instantiation of ICCM

+where stack$(S_G^u)$ indicates the stacking of the edge features in sequence $S_G^u$.
+The MLP-Mixer enables global mixing across temporal edges, allowing the representation of higher-order temporal dependencies that are crucial for causal reasoning.

+Intuitively, a historical interaction of $v$ is considered temporally causal for predicting $(u,v)$ only if it helps explain $u$’s behavior, and vice versa.
+Therefore, we introduce a cross-node attention mechanism.
+The subgraph is generated by:

 Here, $d$ denotes a specific hyperparameter, and $M^e_*[k]$ represents the importance score assigned to the $k$-th edge within $S_*$.
-Consequently, the highest top-$k$ scores in $M^e_v$ and $M^e_u$ are selected to construct the temporal causal subgraphs $\hat{C}_t$.
-Finally, the temporal representation $H^T$ is encoded by:
+This attention mechanism filters temporal evidence based on mutual relevance, rather than local frequency or recency alone.
+Consequently, the highest top-$k$ scores in $M^e_v$ and $M^e_u$ are selected to construct the temporal causal subgraphs $C_t$, while the remaining edges form the temporal non-causal subgraphs $\hat{B}_t$.
+Finally, the temporal representations of the causal and non-causal graphs are encoded by: